logo

 Wellbeing Benefit

-• Enhanced income waiting period of 10 years has elapsed
+• An enhanced income waiting period of 10 years has elapsed

 • Owner or spouse no longer able to perform two of six activities of daily living (ADLs)

 The American Equity EstateShield 10 also comes with a Confinement and Terminal Illness Waiver.
-This no-fee benefit is automatically included for owners providing them a Confinement and Terminal Illness benefit.
+This no-fee benefit is automatically included for owners, providing them with a Confinement and Terminal Illness benefit.

 Surrender Charge